xzz17/AZ-NAS-/README.md

 # Advanced-AZ-NAS

-# 🔍 Advanced AZ-NAS for MobileNet on CIFAR-10
+# 🔍 Advanced AZ-NAS for MobileNet(example) on CIFAR-10

 This project implements **Zero-Cost Neural Architecture Search (NAS)** using AZ-NAS ranking to discover efficient MobileNet architectures on the CIFAR-10 dataset.
 It includes both lightweight proxy-based search and optional real training-based evaluation.